bitnami/charts/bitnami/wordpress/README.md

 externalDatabase.port=3306
 ```

-Refer to the [documentation on using an external database with WordPress](https://docs.bitnami.com/kubernetes/apps/wordpress/configuration/use-external-database/) and the [tutorial on integrating WordPress with a managed cloud database](https://docs.bitnami.com/tutorials/secure-wordpress-kubernetes-managed-database-ssl-upgrades/) for more information.
+Refer to the [tutorial on integrating WordPress with a managed cloud database](https://docs.bitnami.com/tutorials/secure-wordpress-kubernetes-managed-database-ssl-upgrades/) for more information.

 ### Memcached